- 1 Veterans: It’s hard to have financial peace when you have to pay a large credit card debt.

 Don’t get me wrong; I was definitely sick about my situation.
 There were nights when couldn’t sleep at the thought of spending the rest of my life paying down debt all while never experiencing true financial freedom.

-First, a note about paying off debt, health, and capitalism
+First, a note about getting out of debt, health, and capitalism

 This same person will have no plan, no tactics, nor strategy and will have no idea how to pay off debt in a year, nor will have done the homework to determine if this is a mathematical possibility.